 1st performance of Andrew Downes' Fantastia for Alto and Bass Flutes with 5 part Concert Flute Choir, 18/4/1999, evening, Adrian Boult Hall, Birmingham, Clare Southworth (alto flute), Gary Woolf (bass flute), The Birmingham Flute Ensemble

 Conductor Carol Kniebusch Noe

-We went to many USA National Flute Conventions over the years to performances.
+Andrew and I went to many USA National Flute Conventions over the next few years to performances.
 The works still sell well and performances still take place on a regular basis.
 Many of these performances are documented on the works page of the website.

 Top: Jim Lowe and Cynthia Downes in a Mennonite market

 Bottom: Cynthia Downes and Margaret Lowe in front of a Mennonite horse and cart

 Below: Performance of works by Andrew Downes, Massachusetts Flute Choir directed by Danielle Boudrot, Follen Church, Arlington, Massachusetts, USA, April, 2000